Top Tips for Spotting the Red Flags of a Scam and Keeping Your Money and Information Safe

 - Watch out for a change in routine.
 If an organization normally reaches you one way, be suspicious if you suddenly start receiving a different type of communication.
 For example, government agencies generally communicate through mail, but scammers impersonating them often call or send email.

 - Don't believe what you see.
 Con artists can spoof phone numbers, email templates, websites, letterhead, and social media accounts.
-Just because something looks real, doesn't mean it is.
-Instead of relying on your eyes, look for other warning signs.
+Just because something looks real doesn't mean it is real.

 It's also a great idea to monitor your credit regularly.
 You can get a free annual credit report from each of three credit bureaus.